threadpoolx/DissPair/README.md

 DissPair is intended **strictly for authorised security auditing, academic research, and the testing of devices you own.**

-Exploiting RFCOMM vulnerabilities on devices, vehicles, or infrastructure **without explicit written consent is illegal** in most jurisdictions.
+Exploiting Bluetooth vulnerabilities on devices, vehicles, or infrastructure **without explicit written consent is illegal** in most jurisdictions.
 The developers and contributors assume **no liability** for misuse, bricked hardware, or unauthorised access resulting from this tool.

 ---

 <div align="center">
-<sub>Built for security research · Classic BT only · Requires Android BLUETOOTH_SCAN permission</sub>
+<sub>Bluetooth Classic only &nbsp;·&nbsp; RFCOMM channels 1–30 &nbsp;·&nbsp; CVE-2025-13834 / CVE-2025-13328</sub>
 </div>